 After your workout, your body is trying to rebuild its glycogen stores (needs carbs to do this) and repair and regrow the muscle proteins (needs protein to do this, and this is how we build stronger muscles).

-• Greek yogurt or Snowville yogurt (higher in protein) + berries or granola
+- Greek yogurt or Snowville yogurt (higher in protein)

-Electrolyte Replacement: The more you sweat, the more electrolytes you lose.
+Electrolyte Replacement: The more you sweat the more electrolytes you lose.
 It is important to replace lost electrolytes just as it is important to replace the water you lost.
 If you sweat a lot, and you can’t quench your thirst with water, then you might want to try a natural electrolyte drink.
 Nature’s sports drink is coconut water.
 It has electrolytes, water, and a little bit of sugar to help replenish your glycogen stores.
-Another great option is NOOMA electrolyte drinks.
-They are a healthy version of sports drinks made with coconut water, organic ingredients, and no added sugars.
-They have four great flavors to choose from!
+Another great option is NOOMA electrolyte drinks which are made with coconut water, organic ingredients, and no added sugars, or Nuun electrolyte tablets which you just drop into 16 ounces of water and let dissolve.